 Introduction to Computers and Online Learning is a course that prepares students for an online learning environment.
 The course covers a variety of tools essential to being an active learner, as well as larger practical skills related to navigating an online environment.
-Topics include office suites (including Google Drive), submitting assignments online, and email etiquette.
+Topics include online communications (email, forums, and related methods), submitting assignments online, how to use internet browsers, and navigating the campus portal.
 Students establish positive learning habits, including time management, active learning, and self-motivation.